-Here are five difficult customers you may encounter in the future and recommendations on how to effectively help them:
+Here are five difficult customers you may encounter in the future and recommendations on how to effectively help them and solve their issues:

 Who she is: Alice is on vacation with her family.
 She was enraged when she saw that the deluxe room she booked had one large bed inside instead of two smaller-sized beds.
 She thought that the room she booked was enough for her and her two kids—her daughter who wants to sleep next to her and her son who prefers to sleep in a separate bed.

 Instead of asking what happened with her reservation politely, she raised her voice to the staff and called them incompetent.
 Tired from a long day of traveling, Alice isn’t interested in hearing the manager’s explanation.
 Right now she just wants to express her anger to anyone who will listen.

 How to deal: Whether it’s your fault or hers, Alice isn’t ready to listen.
 Do not respond to her aggressiveness with high emotions, because it will only exacerbate the situation.
 Try to understand why she is frustrated and wait for her to regain composure.
 When her anger has subsided, take the opportunity to apologize and offer a solution.
 Do not let hurtful words affect your decisions, or your overall customer service.